Tonterias2/JhipsterPress082018/README.md

 # http://www.jhipsterpress.com/ LEARNING PROJECT:

 First, I would like to thank Jon Rudell (https://github.com/ruddell).
 Without his help, http://www.jhipsterpress.com/ would not have been possible!
+Note that it takes +30 seconds to wake up http://www.jhipsterpress.com/ in Heroku free account.

 ![](ReadMe/homepage.png)